'A dark past': MVPs say time to pull Landis name off plaques

 “If you’re looking to expose individuals in baseball’s history who promoted racism by continuing to close baseball’s doors to men of color, Kenesaw Landis would be a candidate,” three-time NL MVP Mike Schmidt of Philadelphia said.

 “Looking back to baseball in the early 1900s, this was the norm.
-It doesn't make it right, though,” the Hall of Famer said.
+It doesn't make it right, though,” said the Hall of Famer, who is white.
 “Removing his name from the MVP trophy would expose the injustice of that era.
 I’d gladly replace the engraving on my trophies.”

 Added 1991 NL MVP Terry Pendleton of Atlanta, who is Black: “This is 2020 now and things have changed all around the world.
 It can change for the better.”